A graph coloring approach to family-based haplotype reconstruction

 \subsection{ECVC problems and their power to detect genotype errors.}

-The ability of ECVC problems to detect genotypes errors on genomic intervals of known IBD is directly related to the connectivity of the underlying multigraph.
-In particular, it is worth noting that each edge in Algorithm ~\ref{alg-n-ECVC} (2)(b)(ii)(B) imposes a stronger constraint to the proposed solution(s) to the $k$-th ECVC problem on that connected component than edges of the spanning tree.
-For example, as each edge $e\in E'$ not in $T$ creates cycle these edges can lead to the ECVC not having a solution, such as in Proposition~\ref{prop-odd}.
-The number of such edges is equal to the first Betti number of the connected component $G'$, showing that the power of an ECVC problem to detect genotype errors is intricately related to the underlying multigraph's first Betti number.
+The ability of ECVC problems to detect genotype errors (or {\it de novo mutations}) on genomic intervals of known IBD is directly related to the connectivity of the underlying multigraph.
+In particular, it is worth noting that if we fix a spanning forest $T=(V_T, E_T)$ of multigraph $G=(V,E)$, then each edge in $E \setminus E_T$ imposes a stronger constraint to the potential solution(s) to the ECVC problem than edges in $E_T$.
+For example, as each edge in $E \setminus E_T$ creates a cycle these edges can lead to the ECVC problem not having a solution, such as in Proposition ~\ref{prop-odd}.
+The number of edges in $E \setminus E_T$ is equal to the first Betti number of the multigraph $G$, showing that the power of an ECVC problem to detect genotype errors is intricately related to the underlying multigraph's first Betti number.